The U.S. gets a new national marine sanctuary, the first led by a tribe

 A vision for protection

 The new sanctuary is the fulfillment of a lifelong dream of Walker’s father, Fred Collins.
 He nominated the area to become a sanctuary in 2015 with NOAA.
-The proposal languished under the Trump administration, and Collins passed away several years later.
+The proposal languished under the Trump administration, and Collins died several years later.

 “That’s all my dad ever wanted, that people would know that we are the stewards of this land,” Walker says.
 “One of the last conversations we had in the hospital before he passed away, he said the sanctuary was one of the most important things he did and that he wanted me to finish it.”